NEUBIAS/bise-documents/How-to-curate/how-to-curate.md

 **3.** **SHOULD** preferably resolve to a publication where the tool was first introduced.

 ## Documentation

-A link to a source of information about the use, installation and applications of the software.
+An URL that links to a source of information about the use, installation and applications of the software.
 Accepts more than one documentation attribute entry.

-**1.** MUST resolve to a web page from which a can obtain information about how to use the software.
+**1.** **MUST** resolve to a web page from which a can obtain information about how to use the software.
 For example, a link to a user’s manual (e.g. Neural Circuit Tracer main page, or the the link to the [User guide](http://www.northeastern.edu/neurogeometry/wp-content/uploads/User-Guide-V-4-0.pdf) itself), a wiki page (e.g. [Anamorf Wiki](https://bitbucket.org/djpbarry/anamorf/wiki/Home), or other link from which similar information can be obtained (example, Using Fiji page or a readme page with detailed information about the software).

-**2.** From all the options above, it is RECOMMENDED that, if only one Documentation attribute is given, the URL to the documentation resolves to the most used and comprehensive source of information about the software, no matter its type (wiki, pdf file, webpage linking to other pages, etc..).
+**2.** From all the options above, it is **RECOMMENDED** that, if only one Documentation attribute is given, the URL to the documentation resolves to the most used and comprehensive source of information about the software, no matter its type (wiki, pdf file, web page linking to other pages, etc..).

 **3.** MAY receive more than one Documentation link (use Add another item button).

 ## Has usage example
+A url that links to a usage example, sch as a case study document (pdf, web page, video or other types of media), training material (also of any type of media, but preferably existing in BIII.eu), a workflow in which the tool is used (for components).

-**1.** MAY link to an existing node in BIII.eu database (e.g. a workflow, a training material, a dataset…).
+**1.** **MAY** link to an existing node in BIII.eu database (e.g. a workflow, a training material, a dataset).

-**2.** MAY receive more than one usage example link (use Add another item button).
+**2.** **MAY** receive more than one usage example link (use Add another item button).

 ## Has comparison
+An url that links to a document, preferably in written media (pdf, slide deck), showing a comparison of the tool against other similar tools that perform the same job or very similar job.
+Examples: link to a research paper that benchmarks several tools, link to the web page of a Challenge in which the tool is included, reference to other web pages were the comparison is available.

+**1.** **MUST** resolve to a web page that shows results of a comparison of the tool against other similar tools.

+**2.** It is **RECOMMENDED** that the description (*Link text*) of the url indicates the part of the document (a figure, a page or a reference in that document) where the results of the comparison are.

+**2.** **MAY** link to an existing node in BIII.eu database (e.g. a training material).

+**3.** **MAY** receive more than one comparison link (use Add another item button).

 ## DOI link ** (DOI of the software)
+A DOI link to the software, related to the correct version of the tool described in the entry.
+There are many options out there (see [this](https://blog.datacite.org/doi-registrations-software/) blog post from Datacite), but the most commonly used is [Zenodo](https://zenodo.org/).

+**1.** **MUST** be a DOI link in the form  ``https://doi.org/``+``DOI`` (*e.g.*  ``https://doi.org/10.5281/zenodo.30769``).

 ## Has Training material
 ## Has function (EDAM-Bioimaging)
 ## Has Topic (EDAM-Bioimaging)